Professional in Human Resources (PHR 2024 ECO)

 Question 10 of 10

-When addressing a grievance presented by an employee, what is the appropriate first step for an HR professional?
+When an employee presents a grievance, what is the most appropriate first step for an HR professional?

 1. Immediately implement disciplinary measures.